SchemaPlus/schema_plus_core/README.md

 ### Migration

-Stacks for operations that define database objects in migrations and schema loading.
+Stacks for operations that change the schema.
+In some cases the operation immediately modifies the database schema, in others the operation defines ActiveRecord objects (e.g., column definitions in a create_table definition) and the actual modification of the database schema will happen some time later.

 * `Migration::Column`